 For your stays, Rangat Island has 2-3 standard stay options.
-Don’t expect any star category service or luxury from these properties as it’s a rural part of Andamans and as mentioned, it is still developing as a tourist attraction.
-So, not a lot of arrangements have been made in terms of the tourist infrastructures.
+Don’t expect any star-category service or luxury from these properties as it’s a rural part of Andamans and as mentioned, it is still developing as a tourist attraction.
+So, not a lot of arrangements have been made in terms of the tourist infrastructure.
 But still, it has enough amenities to serve for a short stay while being in a hygienic and decent place.
 You will get a detailing about the stay options in our “Accommodation options” section.
-Many of the attractions in and around Rangat that we are going to discuss here are reachable by private transports.
+Many of the attractions in and around Rangat that we are going to discuss here are reachable by private transport.
 Some of them can be reached using public transportation as well.
 We’ll discuss more on how to reach Rangat, its serene beaches and other attraction around it in our “How to reach” sections ahead.

 Accommodation at Rangat Island

 There is a resort of the Andaman & Nicobar Department of Tourism- The Hawks Bill Nest.
 Pre-booking is mandatory in all of these properties during the high seasons to ensure you have a reservation and don’t get stuck with your plans.
-Try to secure your bookings in any offbeat destination through a local tour operator because the online bookings mostly won’t work due to the poor internet connectivity in the islands.
+Try to secure your bookings in any offbeat destination through a local tour operator because online bookings mostly won’t work due to the poor internet connectivity in the islands.

 There are some departmental guest houses/ lodges also which have to be checked to be availed on the spot only.